LasseRosenow/riot-runtime-config/README.md

 ### Definitions

-- Configuration group: A set of key-value configurations with the same naming scheme and under the same scope.
-E.g `LIGHT_SENSOR_THRESHOLD` and `TRANSMISSION_PERIOD` configuration parameters can be contained in an _Application_ configuration group, as well as `IEEE802154_CHANNEL` and `IEEE802154_TX_POWER` in an _IEEE802.15.4 Radio_ configuration group.
-Within RIOT, each Configuration Group is represented by a Configuration Schema.
+- Root Configuration Group: A root group, that splits configuration schemas in 2 categories: `SYS` and `APP`.
+Configuration schemas that are part of `SYS` are RIOT internal configuration schemas that are used to abstract common configuration structures within RIOT like `IEEE802154` etc.
+The `APP` root configuration group must not be used by RIOT itself, but only by the application.
+This is to prevent application specific schemas from clashing with RIOT internal schemas, if RIOT gets updated.

 - Configuration Schema: A descriptor that acts as an interface between the RIOT Registry and a module that exposes configurations.
 It provides a common interface to `get` and `set` configurations of a given instance and provides Meta-Data for each configuration parameter `(type, name, description, ...)` as a tree structure.
 A CS can have multiple Schema Instances (SI).

 - Schema Instance: An instance of a CS (Configuration Schema), containing the configuration parameter values.
 Different `modules/drivers` can use their own SI of the same CS.

+- Configuration Group: A set of key-value configurations under the same scope.
+E.g `LIGHT_SENSOR_THRESHOLD` and `TRANSMISSION_PERIOD` configuration parameters can be contained in an _Application_ configuration group, as well as `IEEE802154_CHANNEL` and `IEEE802154_TX_POWER` in an _IEEE802.15.4 Radio_ configuration group.
+Within RIOT, each configuration schema contains one configuration group.
+And each configuration group can contain multiple sub configuration groups.

 - Storage Facility: A descriptor that acts as an interface between the RIOT Registry and a non-volatile storage device.
 It provides a common interface to `load` and `store` key-value data from storage devices that might have different data representations.

 # 1. Introduction